accuknox/help/docs/getting-started/wordpress-mysql.md

 we can protect this with help of hardening policies that kubearmor has discovered based on the application behavior of this WordPress-mysql application.
 To see and apply this hardening policy follow the below steps:

-**Step 1:**  Navigate to the Runtime Protection-> Policies and select the cluster and namespace where the WordPress-MySQL application is deployed.
+**Step 1:**  Navigate to the Runtime Protection→ Policies and select the cluster and namespace where the WordPress-MySQL application is deployed.
 ![](images/word-my-5.png)

 **Step 2:** In the screen select the hardening policies in the policy filter section to view the hardening policies related to the WordPress-MySQL application.